fltk-rs/fltk-book/src/Setup.md

 - You can get the Rust toolchain via the pacman package manager, or via rustup as described previously.
 The installation process however would require specifying the use of the gnu toolchain (not choosing the default which would install the MSVC toolchain).
 The toolchain should also reflect the architecture of your machine.
 For example, a 64bit machine should install the x86_64-pc-windows-gnu toolchain.
 If you decide to get Rust via the package manager, make sure you're getting the mingw variant, and with the correct MINGW_PACKAGE_PREFIX (for 64bits, that env variable would equate to mingw-w64-x86_64).
-- Assuming you're installing everything via pacman, open the mingw shell (not the msys2 shell, it can be found bundled in the msys2 install directory) and run the following:
+- Assuming you're installing everything via pacman, open the mingw shell (not the msys2 shell, it can be found bundled in the msys2 install directory, or via `source shell mingw64`) and run the following:
 ```
 $ pacman -S curl tar git $MINGW_PACKAGE_PREFIX-rust $MINGW_PACKAGE_PREFIX-gcc $MINGW_PACKAGE_PREFIX-cmake $MINGW_PACKAGE_PREFIX-make --needed
 ```